 Lunchtime for all children is from 12.10 pm - 1.15 pm.
 All of the children at Beulah Infants School are entitled to a lunch at no cost to parents.
 This is a new initiative for children in KS1 (4 - 7 year olds) which began in September 2014.
-Harrisons is the catering company that provide the dinners at Beulah Infants School and parents receive a menu each term so that you can see the dinners that are on offer.
+Harrison Catering company provide the dinners at Beulah Infants School and parents receive a menu each term so that you can see the dinners that are on offer.